apostrophecms/docs/docs/guide/modules.md

 modules/blog-post/index.js
 ```

 The module configuration is in an object, assigned to `module.exports`.
-This may look familiar if you know [CommonJS](https://nodejs.org/api/modules.html#modules_modules_commonjs_modules) patterns.
+This may look familiar if you know CommonJS patterns or have worked with Node.js before.

 ```javascript
 // modules/blog-post/index.js